keystone-enclave/keystone-enclave.github.io/_posts/2019-07-22-Keystone-Paper.markdown

 feature becomes available.
 Further, reducing the enclave TCB has been a Long-standing objective for all TEE platforms to varying degrees of success.

-To this end, when designing
+Finally, serious third-party evaluation of the security of TEEs has not been possible with closed-source hardware and microcode implementations.

-Keystone,  we considered  flexibility, customizability, and TCB minimization as the main guiding principles.
-We have developed clear abstractions and a modular programming model which made it significantly  easier to realize our goals.
+To this end, when designing the open-source Keystone, we considered flexibility, customizability, and TCB minimization as the main guiding principles.
+We have developed clear abstractions and a modular programming model which made it significantly easier to realize our goals and for others to contribute.

 ## Defining a Customizable TEE